incandescentxxc/15-462-f22-hw1/README.md

 For this homework, you will work in javascript to rapidly prototype line and triangle rasterization functions.

+Before you start, please get all the files you will need by running `git clone https://github.com/CMU-Graphics/15-462-f22-hw1.git` in the directory you want to work in.

 ## What To Do

 1. Fill in the `rasterize_line` function in `line.html` (see specification in the comment above it).